kismetwireless/kismet-docs/readme/026-packaging.md

 ## Packaging Kismet

-Every distribution is different, and has different idioms for configuration location and style, but we recommend the following:
+Every distribution is different, and has different idioms for configuration location and style, but we recommend the following where ever possible.

+Example packages for various distributions are in the [kismet-packages](https://github.com/kismetwireless/kismet-packages) repository.

 ### Provide a suid (or setcap) install option